 If there's a football pitch or something near your house, you'll be more inclined to go there because you won't have to travel very far.
-(S3 boy, School one, 21 February 2019, FG Interview)

 Living close to places to play sport seemed to be important.
 At the same time, some pupils from Lisa's class showed awareness that walking to and from their school could contribute to their health: